slacgismo/regrow/docs/Load-Model.md

 2. Map NSRDB weather data to county-level.
 3. Project 2018 load data to other years using weather sensitivity.

+This procedure gives us data that has the same errors relative to the temperature sensitivity model as the input year.
+This is a useful "quick and dirty" approximation of what the following years load might look like, and we will use this data to get the overall simulation up and running.
+We intend to revisit the question of how to estimate 2019–2022 (and especially 2020) load data in the future.

 The load model and weather data are delivered in the `geodata` format required by [Arras Energy's gridlabd pypower geodata object](https://docs.gridlabd.us/_page.html?owner=arras-energy&project=gridlabd&branch=develop&folder=/Module/Pypower&doc=/Module/Pypower/Geodata.md).
 The load and weather data are stored in the `data/geodata` folder for use by the simulation.

 ## Load Geodata